alovasconcelos/zombie/README.md

 "# zombie"

-This is the first game I wrote, using the Go language and Ebiten.
+First game I wrote using the Go programming language and Ebiten.